slackhq/enzyme-to-rtl-codemod/README.md

 ```ts
 const convertedFilePath = extractCodeContent(LLMResponse);
 ```
+1. `TestResult` - type of return object for `runTestAndAnalyze`
-1. `runTestAndAnalyze` - run the converted test file and analyze the logs
+1. `runTestAndAnalyze` - run the converted test file and analyze the logs.
+Return an object of `TestResult` type
 ```ts
 await runTestAndAnalyze(convertedFilePath);
 ```